 Continue reading “The Importance of Cleaning Construction Waste”

 This article was written by guest blogger Suzie Wilson.

 When you build a custom home you get to bring your vision to life and create the house of your dreams from the ground up.
 However, it takes a lot of planning and careful decision-making to build a custom home, and there are several things you’ll need to get started.
 Finding the right professionals to help you create the house is essential, and from there you’ll need to create a plan in order to stay on task and on budget.
 Of course, you’ll also need to think about buying land in just the right spot, and that can be quite a job in itself.
 So, here are four tips to help you get started when you’re ready to build your dream home.

 Continue reading “4 Tips to Help You Build a Custom Home”

-Construction is filled with countless risks, from weather conditions, labor strikes, material unavailability, subsurface conditions, inaccurate plans, and specifications, among others variables.
-Each has the potential to delay the project, cause increased completion costs, and increase the likelihood of disputes, liens, or litigation.
-Problems stemming from inaccurate plans and specs can quickly become the obstacles of others beyond just the design professional itself.
+Construction is fraught with countless risks, from weather conditions, labor strikes, material unavailability, subsurface conditions, and inaccurate plans and specifications, among others.
+Each has the potential to delay the project, cause increased completion costs, and increase the likelihood of disputes, liens, and litigation.